udayRedI/image-captionator/README.md

 - jquery.ui.widget.js v1.8

 Usage:
-place
+Place
-<imageCaptionator src="image.jpg" alt="Image description"></imageCaptionator>
+&lt;imageCaptionator src="image.jpg" alt="Image caption"&gt;&lt;/imageCaptionator&gt;
-The src contains the image file, alt contains the description of the image.
+The 'src' contains the image file, 'alt' contains the caption of the image.
 Put the below line in the script tag and it works.
 $("img").captionator();
 <br />//By default the caption is initiated at the bottom of the image.